nathanbollig/vet-note-classifier/README.md

 ## Instructions for Manual Annotation
 Note: At this time, I suspect prevalance of positive labels in the dataset could be as low as 5%, but we will get a better sense of this as we proceed with labeling.

+The following articles provide the background for the labeling criteria summarized below.
+ * S. C. Klein and M. E. Peterson, “Canine hypoadrenocorticism: Part I,” Can Vet J, vol. 51, no. 1, pp. 63–69, Jan.
+2010. ( "Clinical signs and physical examination findings" and "Laboratory abnormalities")
+ * K. Van Lanen and A. Sande, “Canine hypoadrenocorticism: pathogenesis, diagnosis, and treatment,” Top Companion Anim Med, vol. 29, no. 4, pp. 88–95, Dec.
+2014, doi: 10.1053/j.tcam.2014.10.001. ("Clinical findings" and "Laboratory findings")

 The easiest way to confirm a positive label is the presence of post-hoc evidence of clinical suspicion of Addison's Disease.
 This would be one of:
 * Patient has a diagnosis or problem of "hypoadrenocorticism" or "Addison's Disease" mentioned in the note.
 A positive label should be assigned even if the note indicates suspicion without a definitive diagnosis.
 * Patient was given a "baseline cortisol" or "ACTH stimulation" ("ACTH stim") test, regardless of its outcome.